Crime recording process

 The Crime Recording Rules require police to record crime at the earliest opportunity, and at the most within 24 hours of the time the reporting officer decides that a crime should be recorded.

 Crime records stay open while police investigate the crime, collect evidence and identify a suspect.
 Crime records should be closed only when:

 - Alternatively, it may become apparent that a crime never actually happened.
 For example, an item initially recorded as stolen was then found to have been mislaid.
-In these circumstances the police may show in the crime record that there was crime was ‘cancelled’.
+In these circumstances the police may show in the crime record that the crime was ‘cancelled’.
 There are six criteria for a ‘cancelled’ set out in the Crime Recording Rules, with the principle one being if “additional verifiable information is available which determines that no notifiable crime has been committed”.
-If, for example, following an investigation of a reported rape the police are ‘unclear’ as to whether an offence has taken place, then the crime record should stay open, because being ‘unclear’ does not constitute additional verifiable information which determines that the offence did not take place.
+If, for example, following an investigation of a reported rape the police are ‘unclear’ as to whether an offence has taken place, then the crime record should stay open.
+This is because being ‘unclear’ can’t be considered “additional verifiable information” that determines the offence didn’t take place.

 6. Checking that crime records are correct

 Each force has a crime registrar who is responsible for overseeing compliance with the crime recording process.
-He or she is the final arbiter for the force when deciding whether or not to record a crime or make a decision cancel a crime.
-The registrar’s responsibilities include training staff in the crime recording process and conducting audits to check compliance with the rules.
+They are the final arbiter for the force when deciding whether a crime should be recorded or ‘cancelled’.
+The registrar’s responsibilities include training staff in the crime recording process and carrying out audits to check compliance with the rules.
 All forces also designate a senior officer (of chief officer rank, usually the deputy chief constable) as being responsible for overseeing the force’s approach to crime recording.
 The Crime Recording Rules state that the force crime registrar must be outside operational line command and answerable to the chief officer with overall responsibility for the accuracy and integrity of crime recording processes.